-Awards and Degree Completion: No known awards for these students.
+Awards and Degree Completion:

+No known awards for these students.

 Changes Planned Based on Assessment Findings

 There was no known enrollment in the Educational Measurement Graduate certificate this year.
 We have had a new complication with the requirement of continuous enrollment in completing graduate certificate courses that we are investigating with the graduate school.
-Many of our previous graduate certificate students have been Ph.D. students in other programs around campus who complete the certificate to enhance their doctoral training and make themselves more competitive for employment.
+Dr. Koski (graduate school associate dean) is currently working with us to investigate this issue.
+Many of our previous graduate certificate students have been Ph.D. students in other programs who complete the certificate to enhance their doctoral training and make themselves more competitive for employment.
 As such, these students typically integrate their certificate coursework into their Ph.D. program of study and do not necessarily take certificate courses every semester.
 We are unsure if any previously enrolled certificate students were dropped this year due to inconsistent course completion for the certificate due to their doctoral coursework requirements.
 This is something we are investigating, along with discussions with the Graduate School to address the issue.